Atelectasis is the collapse of part or, much less commonly, all of a lung.

 - Tilt the person so the head is lower than the chest (called postural drainage).
 This allows mucus to drain more easily.

-- Use aerosolized respiratory treatments (inhaled medications) to open the airway
+- Use inhaled medicines to open the airway.

-- Use other devices that help increase positive pressure in the airways and clear fluids (positive expiratory pressure [PEP] devices)
+- Use other devices that help increase positive pressure in the airways and clear fluids.

 In an adult, atelectasis in a small area of the lung is usually not life threatening.
 The rest of the lung can make up for the collapsed area, bringing in enough oxygen for the body to function.

-Large areas of atelectasis may be life threatening, especially in a baby or small child, or in someone who has another lung disease or illness.
+Large areas of atelectasis may be life threatening, often in a baby or small child, or in someone who has another lung disease or illness.

 The collapsed lung usually reinflates slowly if the airway blockage has been removed.
 Scarring or damage may remain.

 The outlook depends on the underlying disease.
-For example, people with extensive cancer have a poor prognosis, while patients with simple atelectasis after surgery have a good prognosis.
+For example, people with extensive cancer often don't do well, while those with simple atelectasis after surgery have a very good outcome.